-How can I make my current car insurance company lower my Lincoln MKZ cost?
+How can I make my car insurance company lower my insurance cost?

-Some insurance companies are very flexible when it comes to their established customers and some, quite frankly, have no wiggle room at all.
+Some insurance companies are very flexible when it comes to their established customers.
 If you are happy with your insurance company but aren’t sure about the rates that they are charging, especially if they haven’t gone down over the years, then you should call them.

 If you have a good driving record and no claims, then you should be able to negotiate on your rates.

 If you get a car insurance quote from other companies before you call your insurance company, then you can use those quoted lower rates to negotiate.